andrew/ultimate-awesome/README.md

 - [Awesome-Controllable-T2I-Diffusion-Models](https://github.com/PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models) - A collection of resources on controllable generation with text-to-image diffusion models.
 - [awesome-quill](https://github.com/quilljs/awesome-quill) - A curated list of awesome things related to Quill.
 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
+- [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
 - [awesome-dashboard](https://github.com/obazoud/awesome-dashboard) - A curated list of amazingly awesome dashboards/visualization resources.
 - [awesome-image-captioning](https://github.com/zhjohnchan/awesome-image-captioning) - A curated list of image captioning and related area resources. :-).
 - [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - A curated list of awesome learning resources for a Software Test Automation Engineer .
+- [awesome-ai-coding-tools](https://github.com/ai-for-developers/awesome-ai-coding-tools) - A curated list of AI-powered coding tools.
 - [nlp-with-ruby](https://github.com/arbox/nlp-with-ruby) - Curated List: Practical Natural Language Processing done in Ruby.
 - [awesome-sar](https://github.com/RadarCODE/awesome-sar) - A curated list of awesome Synthetic Aperture Radar (SAR) software, libraries, and resources.
 - [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.